Mantrap (access control)

+Use of metal detectors is particularly frequent in banks, jewelry shops, and some public schools in the USA, despite having fine-tuning related issues that can sometimes cause dangerous False Positives and False Negatives.

 Turnkey systems are sometimes provided by some suppliers due to the need for specially trained installers.

-Fire codes require that automatic mantraps allow exit from the intermediate space while denying access to a secure space such as a data center or research laboratory.
+Fire Safety regulations require that automatic mantraps allow exit from the intermediate (i.e., trapping) space; the regulations still allow the denial of access to a secure space such as a data center or research laboratory.
 A manually operated mantrap may allow a guard to lock both doors, trapping a suspect between the doors for questioning or detainment.